 "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students blossom as they gain confidence and perspective."

-Vice Dean Carpenter derives tremendous satisfaction from teaching first-year students and says, "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students 'blossom' as they gain confidence and perspective."
+Dean Carpenter derives tremendous satisfaction from teaching first-year students and says, "One of the most exciting aspects of teaching the core courses in law is having the opportunity to watch new students 'blossom' as they gain confidence and perspective."
 She received Southwestern's Excellence in Teaching Award in 2001 and 2016 and was elected Grand Marshall in 2015 by the graduating class.
 Most recently, Professor Carpenter was honored to be named the Honorable Arleigh M. Woods and William T. Woods Professorship of Law.
 In prior years, she was named the Irving D. and Florence Rosenberg Professor of Law in 1996 and 2012, as the Irwin R. Buchalter Professor of Law in 2004, and as the Justice Marshall F. McComb Professor of Law in 2006.
-In addition to teaching, Professor Carpenter spent over a decade as Assistant Dean/Dean of Students and Associate Dean.
+In addition to teaching, Dean Carpenter spent over a decade as Assistant Dean/Dean of Students and Associate Dean.

-Beyond legal education, Professor Carpenter has served as a site evaluator for the American Bar Association, the Association of American Law Schools, the State of California Council for Private Post-Secondary Education and as a consultant to the Board of Regents for the State of Kansas and the Office of Higher Education for the State of Minnesota.
+Beyond legal education, Dean Carpenter has served as a site evaluator for the American Bar Association, the Association of American Law Schools, the State of California Council for Private Post-Secondary Education and as a consultant to the Board of Regents for the State of Kansas and the Office of Higher Education for the State of Minnesota.
 She is a member of the editorial board of CALI (Computer Assisted Legal Instruction) and has served as a consultant to a number of law schools.

 Books and Chapters

 CRIMINAL LAW CONTEXT AND PRACTICE, (with Friedland, Simmons, Arcabascio; Carolina Academic Press, forthcoming 2014)

 SURVEY OF LAW SCHOOL CURRICULA 2002-2010 (principal drafter; American Bar Association Section on Legal Education and Admissions to the Bar, 2012)

 A SURVEY OF LAW SCHOOL CURRICULA 1992-2002 (principal drafter; American Bar Association Section on Legal Education and Admissions to the Bar, 2005)

 Against Juvenile Sex Offender Registration, 82 UNIVERSITY OF CINCINNATI LAW REVIEW (forthcoming 2014)

 On Emotion, Juvenile Sex Offenders and Mandatory Registration, 3 JOURNAL OF RACE, GENDER & POVERTY 29 (2013)